ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 ### Roadmap Reorganization and Prioritization

-The project has undergone a strategic reorganization to focus on fundamental frontend/backend integration work and user experience optimization.
+The project has undergone a strategic reorganization to focus on enhancing capabilities for scientific data analysis through cloud storage extensions and specialized file handling.
 This reorganization includes:

-1. **Active Roadmaps**: Focusing on core platform stability and user experience
+1. **Active Roadmaps**: Focusing on data source connectivity and specialized file format support
+   - The **Design/UX Phase** roadmap, which continues to ensure a solid foundation for user experience
-   - The **Repository Reorganization** roadmap, which has made significant progress with most tasks now completed
+   - The **Dropbox Extension** roadmap, which is progressing well with UI Integration in Phase 3
-   - The new **Design/UX Phase** roadmap, which focuses on frontend component validation, user experience optimization, backend validation through the user interface, and workshop preparation
+   - The new **Specialized File Handling** roadmap, which will enable rich metadata extraction and content interpretation
+   - The **Microsoft Graph Extension** roadmap, which has been moved from future to active development
-   - The **Streamlit to Flask Migration** roadmap, which focuses on transitioning from Streamlit to Flask as the primary UI framework
+   - The **Google Drive/Workspace Extension** roadmap, which has been moved from future to active planning

-2. **Future Roadmaps**: Advanced features temporarily deprioritized
+2. **Future Roadmaps**: Advanced features scheduled for future implementation
-   - The **Conversational Pipeline Builder** roadmap, which outlines a future vision for a natural language interface (planning phase only)
+   - The **Conversational Pipeline Builder** roadmap, which outlines a future vision for a natural language interface
    - The **Knowledge Graph Documentation System** roadmap, which represents a fundamental shift toward "AI-native software architecture"
    - The **Strategic Enhancements** roadmap, which focuses on platform maturation, community adoption, and long-term sustainability

-This reorganization ensures that the Science Data Kit establishes a solid foundation of frontend-backend integration and user experience optimization before implementing advanced features.
-By focusing on these fundamental aspects first, the project will create a more stable, user-friendly platform that can better support the advanced features planned for future development.
+This reorganization ensures that the Science Data Kit establishes robust capabilities for working with specialized scientific data formats and cloud storage services.
+By focusing on these critical research tools first, the project will create a more powerful platform for scientific data analysis that can better support the advanced features planned for future development.

-### Current Focus: Streamlit to Flask Migration and Design/UX Phase
+### Current Focus: Extensions and Specialized File Handling

-The Streamlit to Flask Migration and Design/UX Phase represent critical steps in the evolution of the Science Data Kit, shifting focus from backend architecture to user-facing components and interactions.
-These phases will:
+The Extensions and Specialized File Handling roadmaps represent a significant advancement in the Science Data Kit's capabilities for scientific data analysis.
+This strategic focus will:

-1. Systematically validate all frontend components and their integration with backend systems
-2. Optimize user experience through interface consistency, navigation flow, and error handling improvements
-3. Validate backend functionality through comprehensive frontend testing
-4. Prepare for workshops by refining documentation, training materials, and demo scenarios
-5. Complete the transition from Streamlit to Flask as the primary UI framework
+1. Expand data source connectivity through robust cloud storage extensions (Dropbox, Microsoft 365, Google Workspace)
+2. Enhance scientific data analysis with specialized file format support (NetCDF, HDF5, FITS, etc.)
+3. Improve metadata extraction for better knowledge graph integration and data discovery
+4. Enable rich file previews for various scientific and document formats
+5. Streamline research workflows by reducing manual data handling and format conversion

-By completing these phases, the Science Data Kit will provide a cohesive, intuitive, and reliable experience for scientific users, establishing a solid foundation for future enhancements.
+By implementing these roadmaps, the Science Data Kit will provide researchers with powerful tools for working with specialized scientific data formats and cloud storage services, enabling more efficient and effective research workflows.

 ### Future Roadmap: Documentation Maintenance and Long-term Strategy